Akib13/iota_api/Readme.md

 Structure
 ---------
-The backend is built using Node.js and the IOTA client.
+The backend is built using Node.js and the Node.js binding from IOTA client.

 Usage
 ------